MAhmadZafar/3-Stage-Pipiline-Processor/README.md

 - reg_file.sv: Register File managing the set of processor registers.
 - tb_processor.sv: Testbench for Processor used for simulation and verification.
 - timer_interrupt.sv: Timer Interrupt for handling timing and interrupt operations.

+## Comments

+- I have made a mem.txt file that contains all the basic instruction that you can execute and check and I have also placed a Factorial Function for hazard evaluation.